alehechka/go-jsonapi/README.md

 # go-jsonapi

 This Go module provides a useful API to create [JSON:API][jsonapi] HTTP servers.
-The primary usage of this library is to facilitate transformation from a flattened Go structs into the standardized JSON:API [resource object][jsonapi-resource-object].
+The primary usage of this library is to facilitate transformation from flattened Go structs into the standardized JSON:API [resource object][jsonapi-resource-object].

 Additionally, there are optional methods that can be implemented with structs to add further standardized JSON:API structures such as links, relationships, included data, and metadata.